trumbitta/williamghelfi/_posts/2016-02-20-angular-generator-release.markdown

 * Added Andrea Dessì in `package.json` as a contributor, for the sheer amount of feedback and for having added ngdoc support
 * Added a `dist-package` grunt task, to get a packaged *dist* build in `tmp/build`

-I spent a lot of my time in starting a good `README`.
-Have a look at it if you want to know more about Angular Trumbitta!
+I spent a lot of time in starting a good `README`.
+Have a look at it if you'd like to know more about Angular Trumbitta!

 ## Where to get it